TheTallProgrammer/4398-Project/README.md

 The purpose of this Software Requirements Specification (SRS) document is to outline the functional and non-functional requirements for **Maze of Shadows**, a 2D top-down rogue-like maze game developed in Unity.
 This document will serve as a reference for the development team, providing clear guidance on the game’s expected functionality, design constraints, and usability expectations.

 ### 1.2 Problem Statement
-Many maze-based games offer straightforward gameplay but lack suspense and immersive mechanics. **Maze of Shadows** enhances traditional maze-solving with **dynamic lighting, intelligent enemy AI, and strategic power-ups**, creating a **tense and engaging experience**.
+Many maze-based games offer straightforward gameplay but lack suspense and immersive mechanics. **Maze of Shadows** enhances traditional maze-solving with **dynamic lighting, intelligent enemy AI, and moveable tiles**, creating a **tense and engaging experience**.
 The combination of procedural maze generation and survival elements ensures a unique playthrough every time, offering replayability and challenge.

 ### 1.3 Intended Audience and Document Conventions
 This document is intended for: